MinnieSmith/Log_Analysis_Project/README.md

 # Log Analysis Project

-A reporting tool for extracting useful high level information from a historical database of an article website.
+A reporting tool for extracting useful information from a historical database of an article website.

 ## Overview

-The website is a newspaper site.
-It collects information log for each time the reader loads the web page.
+The website is a newspaper site which collects information log for each time the reader loads the web page.
 This information is stored in a relational database.
-This repository holds a Python 2.7 program which is able to connect to this database, uses SQL queries to analyse the data and outputs useful information.
+This repository holds a Python 2.7 program which is able to connect to this database and use SQL queries to analyse the data and outputs useful information.
+The data is in an newsdata.sql file provided by Udacity for this project.

 ## Requirements